 Do a Walk-through Inspection

-Before the finalization of the settlement you have to conduct a walk-through inspection of the property accompanied by your REALTOR® to make sure that there are no major problems.
+Before the finalization of the settlement, you have to conduct a walk-through inspection of the property accompanied by your REALTOR® to make sure that there are no major problems.
 This includes ensuring that all appliances are intact and checking for any other flaws that were perhaps not there before.
-If at all any problems are identified or things are found missing, you have to let the settlement agent know immediately.
+If any problems are identified or things are found missing, you have to let the settlement agent know immediately.
 A good REALTOR® will make it a point to accompany you.